10 Early Warning Signs of Type 2 Diabetes: Symptoms, Risk Factors and Prevention

 What Is Type 2 Diabetes?

-Type 2 Diabetes is a condition that arises when the body becomes insulin-resistant or not able to produce the required insulin to control the blood sugar level.
+Type 2 Diabetes is a condition which arises when the body becomes insulin-resistant or not able to produce the required insulin to control the blood sugar level.
 Blood glucose, in the long run, destroys blood vessels and organs.

 You can also explore our detailed guide on healthy lifestyle habits that reduce chronic disease risk to understand how diet, sleep, and exercise support long-term metabolic health.